I Remember Now ~ What was the message of Jeshua (Jesus) vs. Christianity? Tim Tengblad Post 2

 Jesus was giving Emma’s message, “You’re already in the water, came from the water, and are made of the water.
 So much so that YOU ARE IT!
 You are Divine in your essence.
 Live from there.”

-There are no religious (or any other kind of) hoops we need to jump through.
 We’re already there!
 The issue is our awareness of it.
-In other words can our innate knowing of this Truth break into our consciousness so that we remember who and what we are?
+In other words, can our innate knowing of this Truth break into our consciousness so that we remember who and what we are?
 How wonderful to grow into those moments when we live from that place!

 I welcome your questions or comments about the Church, your experiences within it, the Bible, Christianity, or anything else stirring within you.